seahyinghang8/asst3/cloud_readme.md

   3. Now, go back to the dashboard by clicking the `Google Cloud Platform` tab.
 Create a new project by first clicking on the upper tab `Select a new project` and then clicking `new project` on the newly opened window.
 Make sure to select your newly-created project now.

-  4. Click on the Navigation Menu button (located on the upper-left side of the page) and you will get a list of openings.
+  4. Click on the Navigation Menu button (located on the upper-left side of the page) and you will get a list of services.

   5. Click on `Compute Engine`, and then click on `VM Instances`.